codecov/codecov-action/README.md

 To integrate Codecov with your Actions pipeline, specify the name of this repository with a tag number (`@v4` is recommended) as a `step` within your `workflow.yml` file.

 This Action also requires you to [provide an upload token](https://docs.codecov.io/docs/frequently-asked-questions#section-where-is-the-repository-upload-token-found-) from [codecov.io](https://www.codecov.io) (tip: in order to avoid exposing your token, [store it](https://docs.codecov.com/docs/adding-the-codecov-token#github-actions) as a `secret`).

+Currently, the Action will identify linux, macos, and windows runners.
+However, the Action may misidentify other architectures.
+The OS can be specified as
+- alpine
+- alpine-arm64
+- linux
+- linux-arm64
+- macos
+- windows

 Inside your `.github/workflows/workflow.yml` file: